TraceDecker/the-watcher/docs/README.md

 ## Intended Users
 _This app would be for:_

-* People who want to increase their daily productivity by limiting device usage at work or at the gym.
+* People who want to increase their daily productivity by limiting device usage in places they maybe shouldn't be using them.

 * Parents wanting to monitor and limit their kids device usage at school but maybe not at home.

-* Users who simply want to see how much they user their devices in places they maybe shouldn't.
+* Users who simply want to see how much they user their devices at work or at the gym.

 ### [User stories](user-stories.md)